6 Benefits of Continuous Monitoring for Cybersecurity

 1. Define clear security objectives: Define your organization's cybersecurity objectives, including what data and systems need to be protected.
 It’s also important to reference your risk management and risk assessment methodology to understand which threats carry the greatest likelihood and impact.

-5. Automate monitoring: Use automation to streamline security monitoring tasks, such as log collection and analysis, and reduce the risk of human error.
+7. Automate monitoring: Use automation where possible to streamline security monitoring tasks, such as log collection and analysis, and reduce the risk of human error.

-10. Continuously improve: Continuously improve your security monitoring practices based on feedback, lessons learned from past incidents, and emerging threats.
+13. Continuously improve: Continuously improve your security monitoring practices based on feedback, lessons learned from past incidents, and emerging threats.
+Loop in importance of metrics here too.

 How Secureframe’s continuous monitoring tools enhance your cybersecurity program

-Continuous monitoring is an essential component of an effective data security strategy, helping organizations protect their sensitive data, intellectual property, and critical business operations from the growing threat of cyberattacks.
+Continuous monitoring is an essential component of an effective data protection strategy, helping organizations protect their sensitive data, intellectual property, and critical business operations from the growing threat of cyber attacks.

 • Connect to our 150+ integrations to continuously monitor your tech stack

-• Get alerts when tests fall out of compliance with frameworks such as SOC 2, ISO 27001, PCI DSS, HIPAA, and more.
+• Get alerts when tests require attention or test statuses are changed for frameworks such as SOC 2, ISO 27001, PCI DSS, HIPAA, and more.

 • Customize notifications for ongoing tasks such as user access reviews, employee policy acceptance and security awareness training, and annual penetration testing